kristindong/MechaCar_Statistical_Analysis/README.md

 2. The p-value of the overall model is 5.35 x 10^-11.
 Therefore, there is sufficient evidence to reject the null hypothesis, which means that the slope of the linear model is not zero.

 3. An R-squared of 0.71 indicates that this linear model does predict mpg of MechaCar prototypes effectively

+## Summary Statistics on Suspension Coils

+and write a short summary using screenshots from your total_summary and lot_summary dataframes, and address the following question:
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?